-The dramatic deep valleys, charming traditional villages, Buddhist culture and mountain scenery are a few of the highlights of this spectacular trek.
+The dramatic deep valleys, charming traditional villages, Buddhist culture, and mountain scenery are a few of the highlights of this spectacular trek.
 This is a truly awesome experience on the Annapurna Circuit or around Annapurna.
 Sherpa Expeditions & Trekking guarantee the most memorable experience of your holiday with professional guides putting safety first.

 Annapurna Round Trek Trip Highlights

-- This is Sherpa Expeditions and Trekking leading scenic journey through the Marsyangdi & Kali-Gandaki Valley while witnessing varied scenery,
+- This is Sherpa Expeditions and Trekking leading a scenic journey through the Marsyangdi & Kali-Gandaki Valley while witnessing varied scenery,

 Day 01: Arrive at Kathmandu and transfer to Hotel.

 On arrival at Tribhuvan International Airport meet our staff with Sherpa Expeditions and Trekking complimentary transport transfer to relevant Hotels, our guide will give you a briefing of the Hotel, Kathmandu, Trekking, and related information that you might require while in Nepal with The Great Adventure Treks & Expeditions.

 Day 02: Drive from Kathmandu to Syange 1,140m via Beshishar 823m.
 6-7 hrs journeys.